jaydenlin/node-async-require-loader/README.md

 ```

-* Or Set up the webpack.config.js
+* Or Set up in the webpack.config.js
 ```js
     module: {
         loaders: [{